TranPhucVinh/C/Environment/GCC compiler.md

 ``gcc -c test.c test1.c -o test.o`` will be error

 ``test.c`` and ``test1.c`` have to be compiled seperatedly for ``test.o`` and ``test1.o``

-# Compilers developed from GCC

-* With AVR, we have ``AVR-GCC ``is a part of GCC and support compiling C program for AVR microcontrollers.
-* ESP8266 core includes an ``xtensa gcc toolchain``.